cmunch1/nba-prediction/README.md

 # NBA Game Predictor Project

-## The goal of this project is to develop an NBA game-winner predictor model capable of winning money in a sports betting situation better than typical online betting advice.
+## The goal of this project is to develop an NBA game-winner predictor model that can be used to develop profitable betting strategies.
+Initially, the focus will be on the predictor model, and then later, betting strategy models may be explored.

 ### Plan

-The model will determine the probability for each game that the home team will win, and this will  be used in conjunction with a betting strategy that attempts to optimize win probability vs payout odds.
-Bets will be selected only for games that match a profitable criteria.

-The model will be deployed online to predict winners of NBA games each day when the season is active.
-Performance metrics will also be charted as the season goes by.

-If the model proves successful, possible revenue options include:
- - Betting on games (where legal)
- - Providing the software as a service with paid ads or subscriptions
+Gradient boosted tree models (Xgboost and LightGBM) will be utilized to determine the probability that the home team will win each game.
+The probability of winning will be important in developing betting strategies because such strategies will not bet on every game, just on games with better expected values.
+The model will be deployed online using a streamlit app to predict and report wining probabilities every day. https://cmunch1-nba-prediction-streamlit-app-fs5l47.streamlit.app/

+### Overview

+ - Historical game data is retrieved from Kaggle.
+ - EDA, Data Processing, and Feature Engineering are used to develop best model in either XGboost or LightGBM.
+ - Data and model is added to serverless Feature Store and Model Registry
+ - Model is deployed online as a Streamlit app
+ - Pipelines are setup to:
+ -- Scrape new data from NBA website and add to Feature Store every day using Github Actions -- Retrain model and tune hyperparameters

+ Tools Used:

+ - Pandas - data manipulation
+ - XGboost - modeling
+ - LightGBM - modeling
+ - Optuna - hyperparamter tuning
+ - Neptune.ai - experiment tracking
+ - Selenium - data scraping and processing
+ - ScrapingAnt - data scraping
+ - BeautifulSoup - data processing of scraped data
+ - Hopsworks.ai - Feature Store and Model Registry
+ - Github Actions - running notebooks to scrape new data, predict winning probabilities, and retrain models
+ - Streamlit - user interface

+### Structure

+Jupyter Notebooks were used for initial development and testing and are labeled 01 through 10 in the main directory.
+Notebooks 01 thru 06 are primarily just historical records and notes for the development process.

+Key functions were moved to .py files in src directory once the functions were stable.

+Notebooks 07, 09, and 10 are used in production.

-### DATA
+### Data

 Data from the 2013 thru 2021 season has been archived on Kaggle.
-The NBA provides an API to access current data each day as the season goes by.
+New data is scraped from NBA website.

 Currently available data includes: